FunJazz Piano @ Lessonface

 That’s it!

 The Lessonface platform is super secure and convenient, and their support team ever so friendly and helpful, should you have any questions.
-You can also message me from my profile directly, and tell me about your musical background prior to booking a lesson (it’s always helpful to know a little more about you before we begin practicing together).
-In general, FunJazz Piano Lessons are particularly well-suited for:
+You can also message me from my profile directly, and tell me a bit about your musical background prior to booking a lesson (it’s always helpful to know a little more about you before we begin practicing together).

-🎹 Pianists of all “walks of life” (whether self-taught in any style or formally/classically-trained) and levels (from beginner to advanced);
+🎹 Pianists of all walks of life (whether self-taught in any style or classically trained) and levels (from beginner to advanced)

-🎷 All other instrumentalists (i.e. non-pianists such as drummers, horn players, guitarists, etc… this includes computer musicians/producers) eager to strengthen their basic piano skills and harmonic knowledge or deepen the practice of improvisation on their principal instrument;
+🎷 All other instrumentalists (i.e. non-pianists such as drummers, horn players, guitarists, etc… including computer musicians/producers) who are eager to strengthen their basic piano skills and harmonic knowledge, or deepen the practice of improvisation on their principal instrument

 🎼 Finally, if what you’re looking for is pure music theory coaching/tutoring, I can also help you with that.